Frequently Asked Questions

 What is the difference between PRP and dermal fillers?

-Dermal filler is a synthetic material used to fill a wrinkle or to add volume, where as PRP is an autologous natural substance used to address skin laxity, fine lines and improve skin complexion
+Dermal filler is a synthetic material used to fill in wrinkles or add volume.
+PRP is a natural substance derived from the patient’s own blood that is used to improve skin laxity, fine lines and complexion.

 Can this treatment be used in conjunction with other treatments?